-Modern medicine has seen more development in the past fifty years than in all of human history combined.
-Many long practiced medical treatments now seem completely insane in retrospect - things like putting animal dung on a wound, drinking urine, carving holes in your skull, or drinking potions made of morphine or mercury.
-What are the craziest medical practices from all of human history?
-What was once used as medicine but was later found to be, well, actually super dangerous?
+Modern medicine has seen more development in the past 50 years than in all of human history combined.
+Many long-practiced medical treatments now seem completely bizarre in retrospect - things like putting animal dung on a wound, drinking urine, carving holes in your skull, or drinking medicinal potions made of morphine or mercury.
+But which practices are considered the most peculiar from all of human medical history?
+Which practices were once used as medicinal treatments only to be later found incredibly dangerous?